sigmatechnica/dcservoextrude/README.md

 dcservodrive
 ============

-Arduino sketch to turn step / direction signals into DC servo motor position control - 'stepper simulator'
+Arduino sketch to drive an extruder for a FDM 3D printer fitted with a DC motor and quadrature encoder with step / direction signals like it is a stepper motor.
+Based on  https://github.com/cswiger/dcservodrive

 Requires libraries:
 FlexiTimer2.h   http://playground.arduino.cc/Main/FlexiTimer2<br/>